 This Lisbon neighborhood was heavily impacted by the great earthquake of 1755 but was subsequently rebuilt and revitalized during the 19th century.
 As a result, it boasts a mix of architectural styles, blending the traditional and the contemporary.

-Chiado is at the heart of Lisbon’s cultural scene, making it a sought-after destination for residents and tourists alike.
+Chiado is at the heart of Lisbon’s cultural scene, making it a sought-after destination for tourists and residents alike.
 It’s home to numerous significant attractions, including the century-old Carmo Convent (Convento do Carmo) and the São Roque Church (Igreja de São Roque), one of the few buildings in Lisbon that survived the 1755 earthquake.

 Moreover, Chiado is a shopper’s paradise, with an array of high-end boutiques, designer stores, and well-known international brands to choose from.